-An M.S. in Business Analytics is intended to help you identify opportunities hidden in big data and apply these findings to real-world business challenges.
+An M.S. in Business Analytics (sometimes called an M.S. in Analytics) is intended to help you identify opportunities hidden in big data and apply these findings to real-world business challenges.
 Data analysts provide organizations with ideas for smarter strategic management, improved financial performance and better operational efficiencies.

 It’s a wide-ranging and challenging discipline.
 Successful graduates may find themselves analyzing everything from consumer behavior and social media to supply-chain and marketing data.